 Preliminary work includes removal of the stone steps and masonry at the entrance to the house, the addition of steel supports underneath the porch and attendant repairs to adjacent masonry elements.
 After these structural repairs are complete, the reassembly of the entry steps will be followed by conservation of the flooring surfaces.

 MBM Contracting will act as General Contractor for the project and Brace Engineering will provide structural engineering supervision.
-Materials Conservation, a firm based in Philadelphia, will perform conservation of the historic marble mosaic and terrazzo flooring surfaces.
-The firm specializes in conservation of historic architecture and has worked on historic homes and world heritage sites such as Thomas Jefferson’s Monticello and The New York Public Library.
+The historic terrazzo and mosaic flooring surfaces have undergone treatments by McKay Lodge (Oberlin, OH) and Materials Conservation (Philadelphia, PA), two conservation firms that specialize in the conservation of historic architecture.
+The terrazzo will be installed and restored by terrazzo restorer Stephen Malone (Harrisburg, PA).
 Mariani & Richards will perform masonry restoration of the historic stonework.
 They received a restoration and preservation award from the International Union of Bricklayers and Allied Craftworks (BAC) for their work on St. Paul’s Cathedral in Pittsburgh.

 Do you have a question about the conservation project that is not answered below.
 E-mail us for more information.